tacianopinheiro/tacianopinheiro.github.io/_pages/cv.md

 🤝 Service and Leadership
 ======
-* Currently signed in to 43 different Slack teams
+* Held C-level public sector positions in the field of Information Technology.**